namuol/jv8/README.md

 ### Instructions
 First, you must initialize and pull down the v8 git submodule:
 ```
+# From the root of the project folder:
 git submodule init
 git submodule update # This will take a while.
 ```